Aeroluna/LunaCoopMod/README.md

 - Reworked Covert Banshee's Rocket Barrage ability.
   - Now does damage over time rather than instantly.
-  - Fixed a bug where missiles would launch from the center of the model instead of the weapons.
+  - Fixed an issue where missiles would launch from the center of the model instead of the weapons.
   - Changed autocast to prioritize hitting multiple enemies, but can target fewer.
   - Reduced casting arc from 360 to 0 (Now has to face target location).

-Looked silly dealing the damage instantly and afterwards the rockets land.
+Looked silly dealing the damage instantly and then afterwards the rockets land.

 - Reworked Covert Banshee's Advanced Cloaking Field upgrade into Phantom Drive upgrade.
-  - Still perma cloaks but additionally provides movement speed.
+  - Still perma-cloaks but additionally provides movement speed.

 Nobody likes slow Banshees.